top of page

 The Shadow Bridge Trilogy

 The Shadow Bridge is a trilogy – so far only published in Icelandic – which takes place in the far future.
 The Earth is but a dark waste, stars go out in the sky, and a new species of hominids—stareyeds—struggles for existence in the Arctic.
 But even though humanity has vanished, it has left traces in the ice and the shadow bridge, its greatest achievement, encloses the Earth like a death trap.
-The first book, The Shadow Bridge (Skuggabrúin 2022), opens a cold and dark world to readers; the second volume, False Light (Svikabirta 2023), is a story of murder straddling fantasy and science fiction; the third book, Clear Darkness (Heiðmyrkur, planned for 2025) will draw the story to a close in both past and future.
+The first book, The Shadow Bridge (Skuggabrúin 2022), opens a cold and dark world to readers; the second volume, False Light (Svikabirta 2023), is a story of murder straddling fantasy and science fiction; the third book, Clear Darkness (Heiðmyrkur, October-November 2025) draws the story to a close in both past and future.
 The fate of the stareyds Dimmbrá and Hnikar is threaded throughout all three books.

 The Shadow Bridge